WASHINGTON

 The Pacific Northwest is home.
 I was born in Washington, attended college in Oregon, and returned to Washington to raise my family.
 This is where we spend an overwhelming majority of our time.
-However, it is sometimes difficult to ‘play tourist’ the same way you would when exploring places that are unfamiliar.
-Therefore, this blog represents a handful of highlights we have experienced in Washington.
-I have organized Washington into six separate regions: Northwest (Everett-Bellingham), South Puget Sound (Seattle Metro), Olympic (Grays Harbor-Port Angeles), Pacific Cascade (Olympia-Vancouver) Northeast (Spokane), and the Southeast (Yakima-Tri-Cities).
+However, it is difficult to ‘play tourist’ the same way you would when exploring places that are unfamiliar.
+Therefore, this blog represents a handful of highlights that we have experienced in Washington.
+I have modeled the blog after the state’s Department of Natural Resources map.
+It is organized into six separate regions: Northwest (Everett-Bellingham), South Puget Sound (Seattle Metro), Olympic (Grays Harbor-Port Angeles), Pacific Cascade (Olympia-Vancouver-Long Beach) Northeast (Spokane), and the Southeast (Yakima-Tri-Cities)

 When visiting you would be remiss if you didn’t make time to wander 1st Street, which is the epicenter of the town.
 It earned the nickname “Antique Capital of the Northwest”.
-While there are many unique places to eat Alfy’s Pizza and Pilchuck Burger are my absolute favorites.
+Obviously I am biased, but there is no better place to spend a leisurely afternoon window shopping than Snohomish.

 Highlights from our time exploring Seattle include tourist destinations such as the newly remodeled Space Needle, sauntering through the unique Pike Place Market, and taking pictures in front of the iconic 1st Starbucks and the Gum Wall.
 Any trip to Seattle should start with the iconic Space Needle.